 Debenture - What is a debenture?

-Debentures are the most common form of long-term loans that can be taken by a company.
+Debentures are the most common type of long-term loans that can be taken by a company.

-Debentures are usually loans that are repayable on a fixed date, but some debentures are irredeemable securities (these are sometimes called perpetual debentures).
+Debentures are typically loans that are repayable on a fixed date, but some debentures are irredeemable securities (these are sometimes called perpetual bonds), which means that they do not have a fixed date of expected return of the funds.

-Debenture holders (investors) do not have any rights to vote in the company's general meetings of shareholders, but they may have separate meetings or votes e.g. on changes to the rights attached to the debentures.
+Debenture holders (investors) do not have any rights to vote in the company's general meetings of shareholders, but they are allowed separate meetings or votes e.g. on changes to the rights attached to the debentures.

 The interest paid to debenture holders is calculated as a charge against profit in the company's financial statements.